ANANTKACHOLIA/MMDP_project_VQA/README.md

 Aishwarya Agrawal, Jiasen Lu, Stanislaw Antol, Margaret Mitchell, C. Lawrence Zitnick, Dhruv Batra, Devi Parikh.
 "VQA: Visual Question Answering." [www.visualqa.org](www.visualqa.org).

+### Acknowledgments

+We extend our gratitude to the numerous sources and contributors whose work has been invaluable in the development of this project.
+While it's not feasible to name each one individually, we acknowledge the collective efforts of researchers, educators, developers, and open-source communities whose work has laid the foundation for our endeavors.
+We are indebted to the wealth of knowledge shared through research papers, online forums, tutorials, and code repositories, which have guided and inspired our work.

+Lastly, we thank our colleagues, mentors, and peers for their support, feedback, and collaboration throughout this journey.
+Their insights and encouragement have been instrumental in shaping our ideas and refining our approaches.